MicrosoftDocs/dynamics365smb-docs-pr.cs-cz/business-central/LocalFunctionality/Czech/czech-local-functionality.md

 ---
-title: Czech Local Functionality | Microsoft Docs
+title: Czech Local Functionality
-description: The following topics describe the local functionality in the Czech version of Business Central.
+description: The following articles describe the local functionality in the Czech version of Business Central.
 author: v-pejano

 ms-service: dynamics365-business-central